 Premiere Creative’s 30,000 Foot View of Digital Marketing

-Marketing has existed for as long as a human enterprise.
+While marketing has existed for as long as a human enterprise, digital marketing services only began appearing in the last 25 years.
 Archaeologists have found political campaign advertisements and commercial messages in the ruins of Pompeii, Greece, and throughout Arabia.
 For as long as people have been trading goods and services, businesses have used targeted messaging to drive awareness, foot traffic, sales, votes, and interest.
 In 60,000 BCE, that meant Krug drawing on cave walls to arouse interest in his mammoth skinning services.
 In the 1960s (ACE, obviously), that meant running Lucky Strike Cigarette print ads in People Magazine.
 What’s the 21st-century equivalent?

 There are currently 7.8 billion people on Earth: 5.1 billion own mobile devices, 4.3 billion can access the Internet, and 3.5 billion use social media.
 Most people on planet Earth have a mobile device within 3 feet of their faces.
 Most people use social media, search for things on Google, and generate data the data used in commercial targeting.
 We are living in an age of unprecedented global connectivity, and the opportunities for businesses to reach customers are endless.
 Digital marketing is a practice that allows businesses to fully understand and leverage those opportunities.